itsarman001/Portfolio/README.md

-Here's a refined version of your `README.md`, tailored for your current setup with Vite, React, Tailwind CSS, and future Framer Motion integration.

----

 # 🚀 My Portfolio

 Welcome to my personal portfolio repository!
 This project showcases my work, skills, and experience through a modern, responsive, and dynamic web application.